Taylour Paige

 Taylour Paige-Angulo (née Paige; born October 5, 1990) is an American actress.
 She received recognition for starring in the VH1 sports drama series Hit the Floor (2013–2016) and the comedy drama film Jean of the Joneses (2016).
 Her breakthrough role was the titular lead in the black comedy crime film Zola (2020), winning the Independent Spirit Award for Best Female Lead.
 She then starred in the drama film Ma Rainey's Black Bottom (2020) and the comedy drama film Beverly Hills Cop: Axel F (2024).
+She also gained further recognition for playing Charlotte Hanlon in the HBO series IT: Welcome To Derry.

 Though not a musician, in 2022, Paige featured on Kendrick Lamar's spoken word song "We Cry Together", which debuted at number 16 on the Billboard Hot 100 and netted Paige a Grammy Award nomination.

 Early life and education

 Taylour Paige was born on October 5, 1990, in Santa Monica, California to Reginald Paige and Cheryl Williams.
 She grew up in Inglewood, California, a suburb of Los Angeles, with her older brother Travis.
 Paige began dancing at the age of 2 and trained at Katnap in Venice, Westside Ballet Academy, and later spent two consecutive summers at the Kirov Academy of Ballet in Washington, DC.
 In 2001, she became a student of choreographer Debbie Allen, and auditioned for her musical Pearl.

-Paige attended St. Bernard Catholic High School in Playa del Rey where she graduated in 2008.
+Paige attended St. Bernard Catholic High School in Playa del Rey, graduating in 2008.

 She became a Los Angeles Laker Girl in 2010 and spent three months with the professional cheerleading squad before leaving to finish college and pursue her acting career.
 As a Laker Girl, she was featured in a special by Fox Sports on the making of the 2011 Laker Girls Calendar.

 She is a graduate of Loyola Marymount University.